Located close to Fraser Island and one of the best whale-watching spots in Australia, there are plenty of things to do in Hervey Bay!

-In mid-august, the town hosts a seafood festival at the Fishermen’s Park in Urangan.
+In mid-august, Hervey Bay hosts a seafood festival at the Fishermen’s Park in Urangan.

 There’s plenty of live music to enjoy, and the region’s best seafood will tantalise your taste buds.

-Hervey Bay has accommodation to suit all budgets.
+Hervey Bay offers accommodation options to suit all budgets.

-There’s beachside camping spots, luxury hotel rooms with ocean views and self-catering apartments all close to town.
+There are beachside camping spots, luxury hotel rooms with ocean views, and self-catering apartments all close to the best tourist attractions.

 Luxury: Sanctuary Lakes Fauna Retreat

-The location is stunning, and each of the self-catering wooden huts has a veranda that overlooks the lake and nature reserve.
+The location is stunning and near all the top attractions, and each of the self-catering wooden huts has a veranda that overlooks the lake and nature reserve.

 Guests can use the swimming pool and BBQ facilities, and the accommodation is within easy walking distance of the beach and shops.